25+ Interface Python with MySQL Important Question with Answer Class 12 Computer Science Code 083

 Syntax:

-conObject = mysql.connector.connect(host = hosname, user = userid, passwd = password [, database = dbname] )
+conObject = mysql.connector.connect(host = hostname, user = userid, password = password [, database = dbname] )

 the database is an optional parameter.